Red Barked Tree

-Red Barked Tree is the twelfth studio album by the English post-punk band Wire--digitally released on 20 December 2010, and as a CD on 10 January 2011 on the Pinkflag label.
-Featuring eleven tracks covering a diverse range of musical styles, the record was well received by critics, who found the record "representing the essence of their best work" and covering "virtually all aspects of Wire's varied history to create a stylistic best-of new material".
+Red Barked Tree is the twelfth studio album by the English post-punk band Wire, digitally released on 20 December 2010, and as a CD on 10 January 2011 on the Pinkflag label.
+Featuring eleven tracks covering a diverse range of musical styles, the record was well received by critics, who found the record representing "the essence of their best work", covering "virtually all aspects of Wire's varied history" to create "a stylistic best-of composed of new material".

 Writing and recording

 The departure of founding member Bruce Gilbert in 2006 left Wire as a trio composed of Colin Newman (vocals, guitar, various), Graham Lewis (bass, vocals, various) and Robert Grey (drums).
 Having released Object 47 in 2008, the band had originally intended to record Red Barked Tree in December 2009 at Githead and Wire soundman Frankie Lievaart's studio in Rotterdam, but Lievaart proved unable to trace having left the country with Gogol Bordello.
-The only alternative would have been Newman's swim ~ studio, however as Newman explained to emusic.com-- this would not have been suitable: "I can produce fairly decent-sounding mixes here [at swim ~], but for physical recording, if you're going to record drums in a nice room-- first of all you've got to have a nice room and someone who knows how to record drums.
+The only alternative would have been Newman's Swim studio, but as Newman explained to emusic.com, this would not have been suitable: "I can produce fairly decent-sounding mixes here [at Swim], but for physical recording, if you're going to record drums in a nice room, first of all you've got to have a nice room and someone who knows how to record drums.
 If you're going to record a whole band, you've got to have the right place to do it."
 With their preferred option not being available the band decided to book four days in a commercial studio in London, Resident Studios, which put the recording date back to February 2010.

-According to Newman, who wrote some songs for the album, "My method of writing songs, which I hadn't used for 30 years, is to write them on acoustic guitar.
+Newman had written some songs for the album.
+He said, "My method of writing songs, which I hadn't used for 30 years, is to write them on acoustic guitar.
 They take an average of five minutes each.
 If it's not written in five minutes, it's not going to get written.
-I'd sit on the couch, play a bit; if I had some words from Graham: jam 'em in--record it to my iPhone--then I'd present a bunch of songs to Rob and Graham.
-Rob said [derisively], "It sounds like the '70s" and Graham said, "I hate acoustic guitar," so I knew we were onto a winner.
+I'd sit on the couch, play a bit, if I had some words from Graham, jam 'em in, record it to my iPhone, then I'd present a bunch of songs to Rob and Graham.
+Rob said [derisively], 'It sounds like the '70s' and Graham said, 'I hate acoustic guitar,' so I knew we were onto a winner.
 That's so classic Wire."
 Lewis would contribute two compositions to the album, "Please Take" and "Bad Worn Thing".